 There are no restrictions in the Company's articles or elsewhere, which would prevent the Company from paying dividends.
 No dividends have been declared or paid on the Common Shares of the Company in the last five fiscal years, and it is not expected that dividends will be declared or paid in the immediate or foreseeable future.
 Consequently, to date there have been no distributions made by the Company.
 The policy of the Board is to reinvest all available funds in operations.
 The Board will reassess this policy from time to time.
-Any decision to pay dividends on the Common Shares of the Company will be made by the Board based on the assessment of, among other factors, earnings, capital requirements and the operating and financial condition of the Company.
+Any decision to pay dividends on the Common Shares of the Company will be made by the Board based on the assessment of, among other factors, earnings, capital requirements and the operating and financial condition of the Company, subject to any rights of the holders of Preferred Shares.